dotnetdan/tcp-ssl-bug/readme.md

-# .NET 4.6 breaking change for WCF custom bindings using NETTCP protocol with SSL security
+# .NET 4.6 breaking change for WCF services using custom bindings with NETTCP & SSL.

 ## Description

-I discovered a case in which a pair of C# client/server applications targetting .NET 4.5.x stops working on computers that upgrade to .NET 4.6.

-The issue was found on WCF services configured via custom binding with NETTCP tranmission protocol with SSL security.
+I've discovered a breaking change in .NET 4.6 that applies to WCF services that use custom bindings with NETTCP protocol and SSL transport security.

+This project contains a full repro for the issue, consisting of a self hosted WCF service console application and a WCF client console application.
+To run the project, simply hit F5 in visual studio.
+You must run VS as an admin.

+### The Service

 ```xml
 <customBinding>